-Sleeping positions - You can safely sleep on your back, on either side or on your stomach.
-A pillow between your knees is helpful.
+Sleeping positions - You can safely sleep on your back, on your non-operative side with a pillow between your knees, or on your stomach.
 Airport metal detectors - The sensitivity of metal detectors varies, and it is likely that your implant may cause an alarm to go off.